DuggyL/frontend-milestone-project-2/README.md

 # Design
 -   The landing page is designed with ease of use for visitors in mind.
 The memory game is the first thing visitor see, next to how to play instructions.
-    The visitors can engage with the game without the need to navigate around the page, the page designed with a minimum scroll in mind.
+    The visitors can engage with the game without the need to navigate around the page, the page designed with a minimum scrolling in mind.
 The visitor can interact with everything on the page with a single click.
 -   The pink banner at the top and bottom is designed to help visitors focus on the game in the middle.
 The icons have small animation when you hold and click.
     The icons shrink slightly in response to interaction, creating small feedback and satisfaction when interacting with it.
 -   Within the <b>“Let’s Play Memory Game”</b> box, if visitors wish to learn more about Alzheimer's, they can click on the link provided, and it will send visitors directly to the “About Alzheimer’s” content below.